raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 and in some cases the default 15-second value for both idle timeout and keepalive interval may be perfectly appropriate.

-The SSOP-DATA for the the Keepalive TLV is as follows:
+The TYPE-DEPENDENT DATA for the the Keepalive TLV is as follows:

                             1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1